T1135 Threshold Checker

 ⚠️ Important Disclaimer

-This content is for informational purposes only and does not constitute legal, tax, or financial advice.
+This content is for informational purposes only and does not constitute legal, tax, accounting, or financial advice.
 Tax laws change frequently — always verify with the CRA and IRS or consult a qualified cross-border tax accountant before making decisions.

 Foreign rental property